Courage, Values, Healing

 The most powerful instinct we can develop is honesty.
 It’s the only thing that can align us with reality and push us forward in our lives.

-Trained in over 30 approaches including CBT, behavioral, and psychoanalytic therapies
+Using evidence based therapies: CBT, behavioral, and psychoanalytic therapies

 Rigorously committed to understanding and facilitating powerful, individualized change